-Fidelity[®] funds are overseen by different Boards of Trustees.
+Fidelity® funds are overseen by different Boards of Trustees.
 The funds' Board oversees Fidelity's investment-grade bond, money market, asset allocation and certain equity funds, and other Boards oversee Fidelity's high income and other equity funds.
-The asset allocation funds may invest in Fidelity[®] funds that are overseen by such other Boards.
-The use of separate Boards, each with its own committee structure, allows the Trustees of each group of Fidelity[®] funds to focus on the unique issues of the funds they oversee, including common research, investment, and operational issues.
-On occasion, the separate Boards establish joint committees to address issues of overlapping consequences for the Fidelity[®] funds overseen by each Board.
+The asset allocation funds may invest in Fidelity® funds that are overseen by such other Boards.
+The use of separate Boards, each with its own committee structure, allows the Trustees of each group of Fidelity® funds to focus on the unique issues of the funds they oversee, including common research, investment, and operational issues.
+On occasion, the separate Boards establish joint committees to address issues of overlapping consequences for the Fidelity® funds overseen by each Board.

 The Trustees operate using a system of committees to facilitate the timely and efficient consideration of all matters of importance to the Trustees, each fund, and fund shareholders and to facilitate compliance with legal and regulatory requirements and oversight of the funds' activities and associated risks.
 The Board, acting through its committees, has charged FMR and its affiliates with (i) identifying events or circumstances the occurrence of which could have demonstrably adverse effects on the funds' business and/or reputation; (ii) implementing processes and controls to lessen the possibility that such events or circumstances occur or to mitigate the effects of such events or circumstances if they do occur; and (iii) creating and maintaining a system designed to evaluate continuously business and market conditions in order to facilitate the identification and implementation processes described in (i) and (ii) above.
 Because the day-to-day operations and activities of the funds are carried out by or through FMR, its affiliates, and other service providers, the funds' exposure to risks is mitigated but not eliminated by the processes overseen by the Trustees.
 While each of the Board's committees has responsibility for overseeing different aspects of the funds' activities, oversight is exercised primarily through the Operations and Audit Committees.
 In addition, an ad hoc Board committee of Independent Trustees has worked with FMR to enhance the Board's oversight of investment and financial risks, legal and regulatory risks, technology risks, and operational risks, including the development of additional risk reporting to the Board.
-The Operations Committee also worked and continues to work with FMR to enhance the stress tests required under SEC regulations for money market funds.
 Appropriate personnel, including but not limited to the funds' Chief Compliance Officer (CCO), FMR's internal auditor, the independent accountants, the funds' Treasurer and portfolio management personnel, make periodic reports to the Board's committees, as appropriate, including an annual review of Fidelity's risk management program for the Fidelity® funds.
 The responsibilities of each standing committee, including their oversight responsibilities, are described further under "Standing Committees of the Trustees."

-Interested Trustees:
+Interested Trustees\: